Transitioning to a Career in HR Management

 - While working in another role in the company, express the desire to move to Human Resource management and apply when an opening becomes available.
 You can also assume components of the HR role as they become available or the current HR staff members are overloaded.

-- Work in a component of Human Resource management, like training or recruiting, grow to like the field and decide to learn about the whole HR role.
+- Work in a component of Human Resource management, like training or recruiting

-- Decide to try the field of Human Resource management and take some classes or earn a PHR to prepare to enter the field.
+- Try the field of Human Resource management and take some classes or earn a PHR.

-- Major in sociology or psychology without a career path in mind and find a good fit with Human Resource management.
-Most social sciences studies will help you transition to a role in HR.
-Business, Accounting, and Human Resources are all exceptional routes as you transition into a career in HR.
+- Major in sociology or psychology as most social science studies will help you transition to a role in HR.
+Business, Accounting, and Human Resources are all exceptional routes.

-- Work in a Human Resource management internship.
-You don't need to be working on an HR degree to qualify as a potential HR intern.
-They are drawn from many fields including engineering.
-HR is a profession that is best learned on-the-job.
+- Intern.
+You don't need to be working on an HR degree to qualify.
+Interns are drawn from many fields including engineering as HR is a profession that is best learned on-the-job.

 - Review your prior employment, education, and experiences.
 Tailor your resume and cover letters to highlight the components that qualify you for a career in Human Resource management.
-Don't expect your prospective employer to connect the dots as the employer won't take the time.
+Don't expect your prospective employer to connect the dots.
 Draw the connections to earn yourself an interview where you can further elaborate on your skills and interests for the HR job opening.

-- Make your workplace aware that you are interested in an HR role and ask how you can prepare to apply for an HR opening.
-A good HR leader can tell you specifically what to do to become prepared for the role.
-He or she can also gradually begin to pass components of HR work to you for assistance.
-(Do check with your manager first to make sure that the manager agrees to help you make the transition.)
+- Make your workplace aware that you are interested in an HR role and ask how you can prepare to apply for an opening.
+A good leader can tell you specifically what to do to become prepared for the role.
+He or she can also gradually pass components of HR work to you for assistance.
+(Do check with your manager first to make sure that the manager agrees to help you make the transition.) a

 - Consider a position with a small business as they're likely to hire candidates who can shoulder a variety of jobs.
 You might be able to sell your experience in IT, accounting or bookkeeping, for instance, and take on those tasks in addition to HR.